Ma Kali and the Yoga of Knowledge

 The mantra HRIM opens the energy of the spiritual heart which is like the Sun, spreading it into the Infinite.

 This threefold Kali Heart mantra can be compared to a kind of spiritual adrenaline.
 KRIM awakens the energy of the heart, like an electrical jolt to a heart patient whose heart is failing.
 HUM expands it this current with great force.
 HRIM stabilizes it as an infinite power and eternal presence.

 KRIM draws the Prana from the breath, the sensory and motor organs and directs it into the heart.
 HUM turns the Prana into a force of fiery meditative power.
 HRIM connects the individual prana-mind with the power of the Supreme Self, the power of the light of consciousness (Chid-jyoti).
 This threefold mantra therefore creates a powerful Pratyahara in the yogic sense, it takes our energy back to the spiritual heart.

 Kali Sadhana and the Yoga of Knowledge

 Kali mantras serve to develop a Kali Sadhana, in which the true nature of Kali is revealed.
-In this regard, Kali is death.
-More specifically, Kali is the death of the ego, which is the rebirth of the soul.
-Kali is the Divine Mother in her role of slaying the demon or dragon of the ego and giving birth to the Divine Child of Self-awareness.
+In this regard, Kali is the death of the ego, which is the rebirth of the soul.
+Kali is the Divine Mother in her role of slaying the demon or dragon of the ego or I am the body idea.
 Her mantras bring about an inner death, which is the rebirth of the immortal Self within us.

 The Goddess Kali, we might say, is the power of meditation personified as a Goddess.
-Yet She is meditation not as some practice we humans might attempt, She is the natural state of meditation as the power of consciousness pervading Infinite Space and Eternal Time, in which the waves of karma, including birth and death, cannot touch us, because we are the All!
+Yet She is meditation not as a mere technique, She is the natural state of meditation as the power of consciousness pervading Infinite Space and Eternal Time, in which the waves of karma, including birth and death, cannot touch us, because we are the All!